Shortage of vets spells misery for Karachi zoo animals

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The ailment is curable -- or, rather, it should be.
-But at the Karachi Zoological Garden there are not enough vets to give proper treatment to its more than 850 animals, many held in cages built over a century ago.
+The ailment is curable — or, rather, it should be.
+But at the Karachi Zoological Gardens, there are not enough vets to give proper treatment to its more than 850 animals, many held in cages built over a century ago.

-Management have been pushing the city council to approve a third veterinary position for the zoo´s population, including lions, tigers, elephants, chimpanzees, birds and reptiles.
+Management officials have been pushing the city council to approve a third veterinary position for the zoo’s population, including lions, tigers, elephants, chimpanzees, birds and reptiles.

 But the council has usually focused more on sewage, roads, and garbage removal in the chaotic port megacity of some 20 million people, which until recently had been rocked by years of political and ethnic violence.